jradlak/curiopedia/README.md

 Under construction!

-Some code fragments (authentication engine, some tests) are based on springboot-angular2-tutorial project: https://github.com/springboot-angular2-tutorial
+Some code fragments (authentication engine, some tests and parts of front-end) are based on springboot-angular2-tutorial project: https://github.com/springboot-angular2-tutorial